vacanza/holidays/docs/examples.md

 ## Additions

-Holiday objects can be added together and the resulting object will generate the holidays from all of the initial objects:
+Holiday objects can be added together, and the resulting object will generate the holidays from all the initial objects:

 ``` python
 >>> north_america = holidays.CA() + holidays.US() + holidays.MX()